 - Google Sheets will insert the copied cells at the selected location, but the formatting will be removed.

 Note: You can also use the keyboard shortcut Ctrl+Shift+V (Windows) or Command+Shift+V (Mac) to paste special.
-(See Also: How To Count Columns In Google Sheets)
+(See Also: How To Add A Bunch Of Numbers In Google Sheets)

 Method 3: Using the Ctrl+Shift+V Keyboard Shortcut